 Funds to Farms takes this microfunding process and applies it to beginning farmers and food entrepreneurs in the Carolinas.
 Plans are already under way for another Funds to Farms dinner in April or May!

-Slow Money Ohio was launched in January 2012 and has since held numerous public meetings in Cleveland, Cincinnati and Columbus.
-Chapter members facilitated their first two loans for approximately $20,000 in total.
+Slow Money Ohio was launched in January 2012 and has since held numerous public meetings in Cleveland, Cincinnati and Columbus. group members facilitated their first two loans for approximately $20,000 in total.
 This was followed in June by facilitating a $50,000 loan between an individual investor and Snowville Creamery, a presenter at the Slow Money second national gathering in Vermont, enabling the creamery to add a new milk truck.
 In July, a $100,000 seed investment was also finalized for Azoti, a Columbus-based startup running an online platform to distribute community supported agriculture (CSA) shares and help local farmers grow.
 In addition, more than 30 individual participants inspired by Slow Money have made over $350,000 of investments in local food enterprises in Ohio.
-Forming an investment club is next up on the local chapter agenda.
-Here's the Ohio chapter's latest update:
+Forming an investment club is next up on the local group agenda.
+Here's the Ohio group's latest update: